ogencoglu/fair_cyberbullying_detection/README.rst

 Implementation of *Cyberbullying Detection with Fairness Constraints* - Gencoglu O. (2020)
 ====================
 This repository provides the full implementation with released models.
+Requires *python 3.7* and *TensorFlow 2.0* (see *requirements.txt*).

 Main Idea
 ====================
-*Can we mitigate the unintended bias of cyberbullying detection models by guiding the model training with fairness constraints?*
+**Can we mitigate the unintended bias of cyberbullying detection models by guiding the model training with fairness constraints?**

 .. raw:: html